The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The taxpayer can choose whether they wish their EEA holiday lettings business to be taxed under the FHL rules or under the normal rules for property businesses.

-In most cases, the FHL rules are the better option due to the capital gains tax reliefs on disposal, but you should consider the taxpayer’s circumstances.
+In most cases, the FHL rules are the better option due to the capital gains tax reliefs on disposal, but the taxpayer’s circumstances should be considered.
 For instance, once the foreign property becomes an FHL, they cannot use a profit on this property to offset against a loss on another, foreign non-FHL property, as discussed below.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.